INTRODUCTION

 TIPS FOR ORGANISING FOOD STORAGE IN YOUR KITCHEN

-An organised kitchen contributes to better hygiene and efficiency.
+An organised kitchen contributes to improved hygiene and efficiency.
 Group similar items together and label containers to identify their contents easily.
 Use stackable containers to save space, especially in the fridge or freezer.
 Regularly clean and declutter your storage areas to ensure they remain hygienic.
 These simple practices not only improve food safety but also make cooking and meal planning more enjoyable.

 CONCLUSION